adetection/adetection.github.io/README.md

 ## Welcome to A-Detection

-A-Detection is a software developed to automate the analysis of anomalies in large dataframes.
-Thanks to a series of algorithms A-Detection is able, on the basis of red traffic, to learn and detect anomalous traffic.
+A-Detection is a software developed to automate the analysis of network anomalies in large dataframes.
+Thanks to a series of algorithms, A-Detection can detect anomalous data and display it in dynamic graphics.

 ![logo](https://github.com/adetection/adetection.github.io/blob/master/plot.png?raw=true)

 ### How it works

-Thanks to a Python library called Pandas, A-Detection imports network traffic, and based on a series of algorithms like; Variable Scaling and Isolation Forest, is able to Normalize and detect anomalies in the dataframe.
+A-Detection imports network traffic, and based on a series of algorithms like; Variable Scaling and Isolation Forest, is able to Normalize and detect anomalies in the dataframe.

 #### Data import